web-eid/web-eid-system-architecture-doc/README.md

 .NET applications can use the `web-eid-authtoken-validation-dotnet` library.
 The full specification of the library API and its source code is available in the `web-eid-authtoken-validation-dotnet` [GitHub repository](https://github.com/web-eid/web-eid-authtoken-validation-dotnet).

-A C++ implementation of the Web eID authentication token validation algorithm is planned with [SWIG](http://www.swig.org/) bindings for Go, Node.js, PHP, Python and Ruby.

 ### Implementation guide and example applications

 To implement authentication and digital signing with Web eID in a Java or .NET web application,